premchander-revature/interviewquestions/.NET FULL STACK/ADO.net.md

 <blockquote>

-**Data Grid**: Data Grid provides many features and functionality to users to perform paging, sort the data in the table easily.
-It can hold the text object data but it can’t hold embedded or linked objects data.
+**Data Grid**: Data Grid provides many features and functionality to users to perform paging and sort the data in the table easily.
+It can hold text object data, but it can’t hold embedded or linked object data.
-**Data Repeater**: Data Repeater has offered so many features that are not offered by Data Grid such as – It can hold the control of embedded and linked objects data and it can embed Data Grid in it but vice-versa is not possible.
+**Data Repeater**: Data Repeater has offered so many features that are not offered by Data Grid such as – It can hold control of embedded and linked objects data and it can embed Data Grid in it but vice-versa is not possible.
 It doesn’t have support for Paging functionality but can be achieved by programming it.

 </blockquote>